Guidelines for multiple windows

 You also designate where the new windows will open onscreen (relative to the original app window).
 A new window can be placed in one of the following locations:

 - Next to the original window, sharing the screen space.

 Once the secondary window is initially displayed, the user controls the placement and size of the window.

 The Mail app uses multiple windows.
 A user can view messages in the main app window or open a new window.
 This is useful when, for example, a user wants to compose a new message, but use the main window to search for other messages at the same time.

 If two windows are open for the Mail app, the recently used apps list looks like this:

 - Provide a way for the user to navigate from a secondary window back to the main window.

 - Make sure the title of the new window reflects the contents of that window.
 The user should be able to differentiate between the windows of an app based on the title.
-For example, in the list of recently used apps on the left edge of the screen, the title of a draft message and the title of the main Mail window are different.

-- Subscribe to the consolidated event and when the event fires, close the window's contents.
+- Subscribe to the consolidated event and, when the event fires, close the window's contents.
 The consolidated event occurs when the window is removed from the list of recently used apps or if the user executes a close gesture on it.

 - If the new window replaces the original app window, provide custom animation when the windows switch.

 - Enable new windows in an app for scenarios that enhance productivity and enable multitasking.

 - Design new windows that allow users to accomplish tasks entirely within the window.